-RE: Prohibition against patient/non-patient discrimination in use of OWS COVID-19 vaccine doses
+RE: Prohibition against patient/non-patient discrimination in use of OWS

+COVID-19 vaccine doses

 The Department of Health has recently received indications that certain vaccine providers in the state are reserving their excess doses (i.e., doses that exceeds hospital, clinic, or pharmacy staff uptake) of OWS COVID-19 vaccine for existing patients of their clinic, pharmacy, system or institution (e.g., only for persons who have been patients of the hospital or clinic within the last x months).
-While recent LDH guidance to Hospitals authorized the administration of excess vaccine doses to individuals aged 70 and above, and certain other enumerated classes of individuals, it was the intent of that guidance that providers do not discriminate between current patients and non-current patients, or other similar metrics, in administering such excess doses.
+While recent LDH guidance to Hospitals authorized the administration of excess vaccine doses to individuals aged 70 and above, and certain other enumerated classes of individuals, it was the intent of that guidance that providers on the enumerated between current patients, or other similar metrics, in administering such excess doses.
 To the extent that such discrimination is occurring, it must immediately cease.